PdxCodeGuild/class_mountain_goat/0 General/01 - Class Structure.md

 Don't consider an assignment 'finished' until it's been thoroughly tested.
 Try many different inputs and verify the output.
 Check for 'edge' cases or unexpected user input.
 I'll review your solutions from time to time and verify that they successfully fit the requirements of the assignment.
 If they don't, you'll need to fix them.

 Once you've finished a lab, or a major portion of a lab, commit and push your work.
-Unless you have a good reason (building's on fire), try to only commit working code.
+Unless you have a good reason (building's on fire), only commit working code.

 ### Pair, Group, & Mob Programming